 This raises a basic question: why is it so important to open chapters?
 Having many open chapters does not indicate progress towards meeeting EU standards.
 Having many open chapters also does not make future progress more likely.

 “In the light of the above it is stated that opening the chapters Energy (15), Judiciary and Fundamental Rights (23), Justice, Freedoms and Security (24) and Foreign, Security and Defense Policies (31) would facilitate Turkey’s drawing a robust road map under the EU umbrella at a time when the country faces three successive elections.”

 This is the conventional wisdom, repeated in conference after conference, article after article.
-However, it is not explained HOW opening a chapter is crucial for either the EU or for Turkey; why a Turkish citizen or a sceptical EU member state parliamentarian should be concerned.
+However, it is not explained HOW opening a chapter is crucial for either the EU or for Turkey; why a Turkish citizen, or a sceptical EU member state parliamentarian, should consider this significant.

-Take one example to see why the sceptics would be right.
-In summer 2013 there was a heated debate in Turkey and Europe whether to open a new chapter after many year in which none were opened: Chapter 22 (regional policy).
+In summer 2013 there was a heated debate in Turkey and in the EU whether to open a new chapter after many year in which none were opened: Chapter 22 (regional policy).
 There were many statements by politicians about how important this would be.
 Egemen Bagis, Turkey’s chief negotiator, explained in April 2013: